 NLF: AEL grant recipients must comply with the CDER system instructions in this AEL Letter, the training modules in the CDER system, and other applicable TWC issuances.

 NLF: Before accessing the CDER system, AEL grant recipients must establish security access for appropriate users.
-TWC initiates contact for new AEL grant recipients.
-Otherwise, AEL grant recipients must request an account using the Request an Account link on the Cash Draw & Monthly Expenditure Report System page.
+TWC initiates contact for new AEL grant recipients to establish access and security permissions for authorized individuals.
 TWC will coordinate with the account requestor and other appropriate AEL grant recipient personnel to establish access and security permissions for authorized individuals.

 AEL Provider Awards with Overlapping Budget Periods

-LF: AEL grant recipients that receive TWC-issued AEL local provider grant awards under AEFLA §231 receive funding in annual increments, with the availability of each year’s funding lasting more than 12 months.
+LF: AEL grant recipients that receive TWC-issued AEL local provider grant awards under AEFLA §231 or §243 receive funding in annual increments, with the availability of each year’s funding lasting more than 12 months.
 AEL grant recipients draw down and report expenditures by funding year.
-When possible, AEL grant recipients should expend and disburse prior year funding before new year funding under these awards.
+When possible, AEL grant recipients should expend and disburse prior year funding before new year funding under these awards unless otherwise specified by TWC.
 An AEL grant recipient may voluntarily deobligate any funds that it does not anticipate expending, which enables TWC to redirect those funds to other AEL local providers or other authorized purposes.

 Cash Draws